The Dignity of the Human Person

 Our reverence for this principle begins with the family, the essential unit of society, which we insist must receive all possible honor in our nation’s laws.
 Subsidiarity is most grievously violated when national or international bodies interfere with the fundamental duties of families; especially with respect to the education of children.

-Our implementation of the principle of subsidiarity, however, is not limited merely to opposing higher bodies who assume the duties of lower bodies, but rather it extends beyond that into the active encouragement of the virtue of participation, wherein citizens, both individually and in groups, truly contribute to the social, cultural, political, and economic community.
+Our implementation of the principle of subsidiarity, however, is not limited merely to opposing higher bodies who assume the duties of lower bodies, but rather it extends beyond that into the active encouragement of the virtue of participation, wherein citizens, both individually and in groups, themselves truly build the social, cultural, political, and economic community, instead of being expected to blindly follow like sheep the dictates created within secretive board rooms of quasi anonymous un-elected figures who seem, today more than ever, to wield the true power -- if not in creating literal laws, nevertheless in creating the de-facto norms that govern modern life more than the explicit laws themselves (especially in education, media, medicine, and technology).
+We insist that whenever such entities accumulate too much actual or de-facto power, it is the Government's duty to immediately step in and put an end to this subtle slavery.

-It is difficult to imagine a situation more opposed to this essential virtue of participation than what we see in unprecedented levels today: millions of citizens spending their lives watching television shows produced by centralized national and international bodies, receiving all of their sustenance from federal government welfare programs.
+It is difficult to imagine a situation more opposed to this essential virtue of participation than what we see in unprecedented levels today: millions of citizens spending their lives watching television shows produced by centralized national and international bodies, receiving all of their sustenance from federal government welfare programs or even, increasingly, "Universal Basic Incomes" in contradiction to the dignity of human work.
 The Common Good Platform is permeated with efforts to combat this most dangerous trend and replace it with the participation that comes from subsidiarity.

-Solidarity is the social application of love, charity, friendship, and fraternity.
-Without solidarity, the pursuit of the Common Good is deprived of its motivation, energy, and ultimate purpose.
+Solidarity -- the societal level application of love, charity, friendship, and fraternity -- is so fundamental that, without it, the pursuit of the Common Good is deprived of its motivation, energy, and ultimate purpose.

 Solidarity implies the equal dignity of all.
-Due to that dignity, we stand with all people throughout the world as our brothers and sisters.
+Due to that dignity, we stand with all people throughout the world as our brothers and sisters in the human family.
 Thanks to solidarity, we not only categorically condemn and reject the deprivation of the human rights of any person, but we also stand with him and make his trials our own, not content to leave one person without what he needs for his flourishing.

 Thanks to solidarity we are able to truly advocate for the just distribution of goods, the vigorous pursuit of peace, and the end to all prejudice and hatred.